vlixplatform/VlixHttpServer/README.md

 ## How caching works

-For every first caller that makes a HTTP request to a file, Vlix Http Server will read and store the file in memory for a duration of 1 minute.
-Within this duration, any consecutive calls to the file will not cause another file read, but will read from the memory cache.
-After 1 minute, the file is removed from memory, to allow the next caller to re-read from file and into memory.
-With this, any updates will only take effect after one minute.
+For every first caller that makes a HTTP request to a file, Vlix Http Server will read and store the file in memory.
+Any consecutive calls to the file will not cause another file read, but will read from the memory cache.
+The read also verifies if the file's timestamp has changed.
+If it has, the cache will be refreshed.

+If the cache size (memory usage) exceeds the "MaximumCacheSizeInMB", the files with the least access will be removed.
+This ensures that the Maximum Cache size will be within the limit.
+The default size of this cache is 250 MB.